solo-io/supergloo/docs/content/guides/service_dependencies.md

 is to configure all sidecar proxies in the mesh with all necessary information required to send traffic to any destination in the mesh.
-While useful for day one operations, this comes with a performance tradeoff that scales with the number of workloads and destinations— proxies may be maintaining unnecessary routing information in memory, which in aggregate may lead to a large memory footprint for the entire data plane.
+While useful for day one operations, this comes with a performance tradeoff that scales with the number of workloads and destinations— proxies may be maintaining unnecessary information in memory, which in aggregate may lead to a large memory footprint for the entire data plane.

-If the operator of a service mesh has a priori knowledge of which destinations a particular workload needs to reach, this information can be provided to Istio as a way to prune away unneeded routing information, thereby alleviating memory consumption of the data plane.
+If the operator of a service mesh has a priori knowledge of which destinations a particular workload needs to reach, this information can be provided to Istio as a way to prune away unneeded information, thereby alleviating memory consumption of the data plane.

 #### ServiceDependency CRD